Jake and Dinos Chapman

 Iakovos "Jake" Chapman (born 1966) and Konstantinos "Dinos" Chapman (born 1962) are British visual artists, previously known as the Chapman Brothers.
 Their art explores deliberately shocking subject matters; for instance, in 2008, they produced a series of works that appropriated original watercolours by Adolf Hitler.
 In the mid-1990s, their sculptures were included in the YBA showcase exhibitions Brilliant! and Sensation.
-In 2003, the two were nominated for the annual Turner Prize but lost out to Grayson Perry.
+In 2003, the two were nominated for the annual Turner Prize but lost to Grayson Perry.
 In 2013, their painting One Day You Will No Longer Be Loved III was the subject of Derren Brown's Channel 4 special The Great Art Robbery.

 In 2022, with the announcement of Jake Chapman's solo show Me, Myself and Eye, it was disclosed that the Chapman brothers had ended their professional association.
 Jake Chapman made reference to mutual "seething disdain" and told the Guardian they were both "sick of the partnership" and were "no longer having fresh ideas together".